Case Study: How L&T Komatsu's IR Strategies Prevented Layoffs in Tough Times

 vkokamthankar

-I have few queries on terms of agreement.
+I have a few queries on terms of agreement.

-It was decided that, 5 non working days will be compensated by working on Sundays in the year 2009 and 2010.
+It was decided that 5 non-working days will be compensated by working on Sundays in the years 2009 and 2010.

-I understand that, 5 days and 4 days working during 2008 resulted in additional offs to workers and workers and management agreed to compensate them @ 5 days a month by working on Sundays in the year 2009 and 2010.
+I understand that 5-day and 4-day working weeks during 2008 resulted in additional days off for workers, and both workers and management agreed to compensate for them at 5 days a month by working on Sundays in the years 2009 and 2010.

-My query is: this is possible only if market situation improves in 2009 and 2010.
-If market remains sluggish then you may not be in a position to restore 6 days a week plus working on Sunday making it 7 days a week.
+My query is: This is possible only if the market situation improves in 2009 and 2010.
+If the market remains sluggish, then you may not be in a position to restore 6 days a week plus working on Sunday, making it 7 days a week.
 What has been your experience in the year 2009?

-Secondly how did you manage to work for more than 48 hours a week without break/weekly off by contravening provisions of Factories Act?
-Moreover you may have to bear additional cost on Overtime payment for working on Sundays, in spite of adverse financial condition.
+Secondly, how did you manage to work for more than 48 hours a week without a break/weekly off by contravening the provisions of the Factories Act?
+Moreover, you may have to bear additional costs on overtime payment for working on Sundays, in spite of adverse financial conditions.

-Please reply and help me in understanding the terms of agreement.
+Please reply and help me in understanding the terms of the agreement.

 Thanks & Regards